3/4/2025

 Analyst, Evercore ISI

 Hi, guys.
-Thanks so much for taking my questions and congrats on all the progress.
-Two for me.
-One on the PBH Phase 3.
-Why limit the entry criteria to just ruin wide gastric bypass procedures and not include sleeve gastrectomy, especially when considering the greater prevalence of sleeve procedures?
+Thanks so much for taking my questions, and congrats on all the progress.
+Two for me, one on the PBH Phase III.
+Why limit the entry criteria to just Roux-en-Y gastric bypass procedures and not include sleeve gastrectomy, especially when considering the greater prevalence of sleeve procedures?
 And my follow-up is on the PSP Orion study.
-Could you remind us how efficacy will be interpreted in this study across regions given the use of the 10-item PSP rating scale in the U.S. as a primary and the 28-item PSP rating scale in -U.S. jurisdictions?
+Could you remind us how efficacy will be interpreted in this study across regions given the use of the 10-item PSP rating scale in the U.S. as a primary and the 28-item PSP rating scale in ex-U.S. jurisdictions?
 Thank you.

 speaker